-Part 6.2.3 of the permit clarifies provisions for discharges to water quality impaired receiving waters.
-ADEQ's permit requires the permittee develop and implement a monitoring program for authorized discharges to impaired waters.
+Part 6.2.3 of the permit states the provisions for discharges to impaired or non-attaining protected surface waters.
+ADEQ may require analytical monitoring for the pollutant or pollutants of concern.

 IX.B.3.a.
-Determine Whether the Receiving Waterbody Is Impaired or Not-Attaining
+Determine Whether the Protected surface waterbody Is Impaired or Not-Attaining

 As part of the NOI process in myDEQ, the permittee will be notified if any of the discharge locations are within 2.5 miles of an impaired water and or not-attaining water, and, if so, what are the pollutants identified as causing the impairment.
-Analytical monitoring may be required under this permit to ensure protection of the receiving water and attainment of designated use(s).
-As part of the on-line NOI process, the SWPPP will be required to be submitted electronically (using myDEQ), and the corresponding review fee be included.
-If monitoring is required, the type, frequency, and analytical parameters will be included in the final permit authorization certificate.
+Analytical monitoring may be required under this permit to ensure protection of the protected surface water and attainment of designated use(s).
+As part of the online NOI process, the SWPPP will be required to be submitted electronically (using myDEQ), and the corresponding review fee be included for any new dischargers.
+If monitoring is required, ADEQ will communicate the type, frequency, and analytical parameters to the permittee.
 That information will then be used to automatically pre-populate the Electronic Discharge Monitoring Report (e-DMR) Form.

-MyDEQ has been designed and coded to determine if a certain sector will likely contain the pollutant that is causing the impairment (based on the industrial activity).
-In this case, those parameters would be required to be monitored and SWPPP submittal required.
-Conversely, if the industrial activity would not likely be an additional source of the pollutant causing the impairment, the permittee would not, by default, have to sample for that impaired parameter(s) or be required to submit a SWPPP.
-For those permittees that had coverage under the 2010 MSGP and obtained new permit coverage within the required timeframes (Table 1-2), even though the site may be within 2.5 mile radius of an impaired water, a SWPPP would not be required to be re-submitted to the Department.
+For those permittees that had coverage under the 2019 MSGP and obtained new permit coverage within the required timeframes (Table 1-2), even though the site may be within 2.5 mile radius of an impaired water, a SWPPP would not be required to be re-submitted to ADEQ.